JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 ✅ Is the variable redefined later somewhere else?
 → If it's not in the same scope, it doesn't affect the closure.

+- <strong>More advanced Arrays</strong>
+- We can use the slice method similar to the strings.
+Using slice on arrays does not mutate the array but creates a new array (copy of the array with the extracted parts).
+- Obviously using the minus in the slice method `arr.slice(-1)` would return the last letter/input.
+- You can use the `splice` method which is similar to the slice method, but it actually mutates the array, rather than creating a new array.
+This would delete the elements that you return into splice, and the original array loses their values.
+The second value is different from the slice method, in that the last number is 'deleteCount' meaning that it is the number of elements you want to delete.
+- The `reverse()` method can be used to reverse the elements of an array, and same as splice it will mutate the original array.
+- The `concat()` method can be used to concatinate to arrays. i.e. if you have `arr1` and `arr2` and you wanted to joint arr1+arr2, then you would write `arr1.concat(arr2)` and define that to a new variable.
+The concat doesn't mutate arrays.
+- The `join()` method will work the same as for strings.
+- The `at()` method can be used instead of the brackets notation to access one element from an array.
+If you want to get the last element of the array, you should probably use the at() method.
+The at method also works on strings.
+- <strong>Ways to get the last element of an array:</strong>
+-   `arr[arr.length - 1]` OR `arr.slice(-1)[0]` OR `arr.at(-1)` - the `at()` one being quite easy.
+- Just a note: a good way to remove the '-' from values is the `Math.abs`.
+- The `forEach()` method is a higher order function that has a callback function.
+It is the forEach method that will call the callback function.
+The forEach method will loop over the array, and in each iteration it will execute the callback function.
+It will pass in the current element of the array as an argument.
+- For examples in the parameters for the `forEach()` function, the first one always has to be the `current element`, the second `current index`, and the third `the entire array you are looping over` - obviously can have any name you want in the parameters though.
+-